USSBA/sba-gov-content-api/usage.md

 Hit the documents endpoint at `*/documents.json`

-The documents endpoint pulls, filters/sorts, and returns the documents.json from S3.
+The documents endpoint is a middleware resource used to construct a query to the AWS cloudsearch domain for documents.
+The results will be transformed into an analogous object and returned.

 | Parameters (Optional) | Description
 |-----------------------|------------------